ndiing/ui2/docs/navigation-rail.md

 --- | --- | ---
 onNavigationRailActionClick | event | no description
 onNavigationRailButtonClick | event | no description
-onNavigationRailListItemClick | event | no description
+onNavigationRailScrimClick | event | no description